LonelyIsle/cosc4368-task1/README.md

 - **N1 / N2 / N3**: The number of function evaluations (or steps) used in each run.
 - **Total Calls**: The total number of function calls across all runs.
 - **Seed**: The random seed used for reproducibility.

+Each table corresponds to a specific `(p,z)` parameter combination and uses its own base seed.
+Each row in the table uses a different derived seed to ensure independent runs.
+Within each row, the three solutions (Sol1, Sol2, Sol3) each receive slightly offset seeds to guarantee independent randomness among them.

 You can copy-paste the table output directly into Google Docs or Google Sheets for inclusion in your assignment report.